 It is important that you bring your form along with any other necessary documents, you must disclose any injuries or illnesses that could be relevant.

-A boxing medical is required for those wanting to participate in competitive boxing, even for amateur fights.
-A medical examination of boxers typically consists of tests including:
+Normally completed within a 15-20 minute GP consultation, a boxing medical is a comprehensive health check that is required for those wanting to participate in competitive boxing, even for amateur fights.

 Blood tests are not normally required as part of a boxing medical, but if the clinician feels that they are necessary, the checks normally conducted include HIV, Hepatitis B Surface Antigen, Hepatitis C Antibody, and other STDs.